-What we learned from Chris Petersen: should the UW Huskies have let Cal score?
+What we learned from Chris Petersen: Should the UW Huskies have let Cal score?

 Actually, maybe it was an excess of effort instead?

-“It was just a little bit almost of that trying too hard thing, you know?” he said.
+“It was just a little bit almost of that trying-too-hard thing, you know?” he said.
 “Sometimes guys are trying so hard they get out of a gap, and now that creates a bunch of space.
 Now the guy that’s coming (to clean up the missed tackle) knows there’s a bunch of space, and now he’s (scrambling) rather than fitting off each other, wrapping up.
 We didn’t wrap up quite as well as we had.”

 Of course, none of that should be surprising when one considers Washington’s youth on defense.
 Two true or redshirt freshmen — safety Cam Williams and corner Kyler Gordon — are starting in the secondary, sophomore outside linebacker Joe Tryon repeatedly lost contain on the outside and redshirt freshman inside linebackers Jackson Sirmon and M.J.
 Tafisi were inconsistent with pursuit angles and tackling technique in the loss.